zopefoundation/Zope/zdgbook/source/TestingAndDebugging.rst

 Testing and Debugging
 #####################

-As you develop Zope applications you will run into problems.
+As you develop Zope applications you may run into problems.
 This chapter covers debugging and testing techniques that can help you.
 The Zope debugger allow you to peek inside a running process and find exactly what is going wrong.
 Unit testing allows you to automate the